 1. Your connection to this site is encrypted!
 So no one can see what email address you use to subscribe to or comment on this blog (more on that below).
 It’s like your bank’s website, your credit card’s website, etc. That’s why you see the 🔒 logo in your address bar, by the way.
 Apparently Google’s search gods prefer secure websites.
 I hope you do too. 😇

 How I did it: Most website hosts will do this for free.
-I had to purchase an SSL certificate from SSL.com and then asked my web host to install it — more on web hosting below.
+I had to purchase an SSL certificate from SSL.com and then ask my web host to install it — more on web hosting below.
 (Feel free to help me cover this kind of cost.)

 2. I run regular anti-malware scans on the site to make sure that it is not wreaking havoc on me or you or anyone else.